 Component 2: Philosophy of Religion;

 Every student in Priory Six also follows a General RE course.
 Like all our courses in the RE Department, this is based on the Religious Education Curriculum Directory (RECD).

 Extracurricular and Enrichment

 During the Summer Term LV entered the ‘Spirited Arts’ and ‘Spirited Poetry’ Competitions run by NATRE (National Association of Teachers of RE).
 This enabled them to literally, draw on their learning of the Eschatology unit where they questioned some big questions concerning life after death.

 Students in Upper IV (Year 9) are invited to apply to take part in our school linking programme with the Jewish Community Secondary School in partnership with the Faith and Belief Forum (previously Three Faiths Forum).

 Last year a group of GCSE students took part in the biggest lobby of parliament for climate change and met with Dr Rupa Huq M.P. to share their concerns over the environment and practical solutions to reduce our carbon footprints.

 Priory Six students have access to wider reading through subscriptions to leading A-level academic journals ‘RS Review’ and ‘Dialogue’.
 They are also given the opportunity to enter essay competitions such as St John’s College (Oxford) Theology essay competition.

-As part of the General RE course, students are given the opportunities to attend events hosted by ‘Aid to the Church in Need’.
-For example, in November 2017, two students were invited as guests of Lord Alton of Liverpool to the Houses of Parliament for Red Wednesday.
+As part of the General RE course, students participate in events hosted by ‘Aid to the Church in Need’ as part of their campaigns for raising awareness for religious persecution through Red Wednesday.

 Please click here to view the Westminster Diocese Inspection Report for 2016.